nsg-ethz/mini_internet_project/advanced_networks_course/README.md

 To run those exercises, you need to clone the mini-Internet github repository in the $HOME directory, then you can run the script `build/build.sh` to build the topology (available in the directory of the exercise).

+More detail on how to run the exercises can be found in their pdf assignment.

 ### BGP VPN MPLS

 In the directory [BGP_VPN_MPLS](BGP_VPN_MPLS) we show the exercise we give to our students and where the goal is to implement a BGP VPN with MPLS and some additional policies.